zozzlethena/docs/pages/tokenomics.md

 In return, voters receive the trading fees and bribes collected through the liquidity pool they vote for.

-Furthermore, voters are only allowed to make "active" voting decisions once per epoch.
-Therefore, voters must wait until the next epoch to change their votes.

-We also found that negative voting was a zero-sum for Solidly, so we decided to remove it.
+Voting for gauges is allowed once per epoch.
+The same (rolling) vote will be counted for the next epochs for the same gauge until the voter changes the vote.

 ## Bribes